Rajapaksa's comeback fails as Sri Lankan voters back reforms

 The ruling United National Party (UNP) fell just short of an outright majority, but Prime Minister Ranil Wickremesinghe should still command enough support to form a stable government after eight months of minority rule.

 “I invite all of you to join hands,” Wickremesinghe, 66, said in a statement.
-“Let us together build a civilised society, build a consensual government and create a new country.”
+“Let us together build a civilized society, build a consensual government and create a new country.”

 That poll triumph triggered wild street celebrations, but this time Colombo was quiet - reflecting a sense that a difficult political transition was being completed rather than marking a new beginning.